melezhik/Sparrow6/documentation/envvars.md

 internally with --inline option for s6 cli

+## - SP6_FORMAT_SOFT

+Enable soft format.
+Used
+internally with --soft option
+for s6 cli

 ## - SP6_DUMP_TASK_CODE

 Dump code of Sparrow tasks automatically  ( useful for r3 and other test tools )